Chemical Molecular Design

 - Department of Chemistry - BMC

-- describe, discuss and perform design of compounds for molecular recognition of small organic molecules as well as large biomolecules, in particular proteins
+- describe and discuss and perform design of compounds for molecular recognition of small and biomacromolecular targets

 - plan design and chemical modification of proteins

-Studies and comparison of molecular recognition: small vs small (supramolecular chemistry), small vs large (drug-protein and substrate-enzyme interactions), large vs large (protein-protein interactions).
+Studies and comparison of different types of molecular recognition; small vs small (exemplified by organometallic and organocatalysts), small vs large (exemplified by natural and artificial enzymes), large vs large (exemplified by protein-protein interactions).

-Lectures, seminars, literature searches, group work and theoretical projects.
-Training in oral and written communication .
+Lectures, seminars , literature searches, and theoretical projects.
+Training in oral and written reports.
 Participation in seminars and projects is mandatory.

 Written exam at the end of the course, 7 credits.
-The seminar and project correspond to 3 credits.
+The seminar and project corresponds to 3 credits.
 The final grade is a weighted combination of the individual grades.